 Ignore the hype on the front of the package.
 This part of the label is designed by the food processor’s marketing and advertising departments.
 It will contain whatever trendy words will help sell the product.
 While the meanings of many of these terms are regulated by law, it’s still easy to be deceived by them.
 The food may not be as good for you as these large and colorful words want you to believe.
 Manufacturers cannot legally lie on a food label, but they can stretch the truth a bit.
 Be wary of these tricky terms:

-- Consider the word “pure.”
+1. Consider the word “pure.”
 Everyone wants to eat food that’s pure.
 You would not want to put contaminated food into your body.
 But “pure” has no regulated, agreed-upon meaning in food labeling.
 It tells you nothing about what’s in the package that perhaps should not be there.

-- Understand the real meaning of “fat free” on a label.
+5. Understand the real meaning of “fat free” on a label.
 For example, suppose a food is labeled 95 percent “fat-free.”
 This means that five percent of the total weight of the food is fat, (which may not seem like much), yet a single gram of fat contains nine calories compared to four calories in a gram of protein or carbohydrates.
-Five grams of fat in 100 grams of ground or dark-meat turkey represents one-fourth of the calories in that serving.
+Five grams of fat in 100 grams of ground or dark-meat turkey represents a significant chunk of the calories in that serving.

-- The terms “organically grown,” “organic,” pesticide-free,” “all natural,” and “no artificial ingredients” say very little about the nutritional value or safety of the product.
+9. The terms “organically grown,” “organic,” pesticide-free,” “all natural,” and “no artificial ingredients” say very little about the nutritional value or safety of the product.
 Trust only labels that say “certified organically grown.”
 These are the only words that mean the food was grown without chemical fertilizers and pesticides, in soil free of these substances.
 Learn more about what “organic” means here: FAQs About Organic Foods.